maykar/plex_assistant/README.md

 ## IFTTT Setup

-If you haven't set up IFTTT with HA yet, go to configuration and then integrations, add a new integration and search for IFTTT.
+If you haven't set up IFTTT with HA yet, go to "Configuration" in your sidebar and then "Integrations", add a new integration and search for IFTTT.
 Click on configure, then follow the instructions on the screen.

 This will provide you with a webhook URL to use in your IFTTT applet.
 Make sure to copy this, leave the window open, or save it in some way for later use.

-* Go to [ifttt.com](https://ifttt.com/) and login or create an account.
+* Go to [ifttt.com](https://ifttt.com/) and login or create an account
 * Click "Explore" in the top right, then hit the plus sign to make your own applet from scratch
 * Press the plus sign next to "If".
-Search for and select "Google Assistant".
+Search for and select "Google Assistant"
 * Select "Say phrase with text ingredient"

 Now you can select how you want to trigger this service, you can select up to 3 ways to invoke it.
 I use things like `tell plex to $` or `have plex $`.
 The dollar sign will be the phrase sent to this component.
 This component expects to hear something starting with "play" followed by at least a show/movie name, "ondeck", or similar (see more about [commands below](#commands)).
 You can also set a response from the Google Assistant if you'd like.
 Hit "Create Trigger" to continue.

 * Press the plus sign next to "Then"
 * Search for and select "Webhooks", then select "Make a web request"
-* In the URL field enter the webhook URL HA provided you earlier.
+* In the URL field enter the webhook URL HA provided you earlier
 * Select method "Post" and content type "application/json"
 * Then copy and paste the code below into the body field